noahd223/task-manager/README.md

    - Scan the QR code that appears in your terminal with your camera
    - The app will load on your device

-If the project doesn't start on the app, you can also launch it on the web using the link from the terminal output.
+If the project doesn't start on the app, you can also launch it on the web using the link from the terminal output (should be a localhost link).

 ## Usage